epccs/RPUno/Reflow/README.md

 ![Setup](https://raw.githubusercontent.com/epccs/RPUno/master/Reflow/profile/WalmartBD,TO1303SB.jpg "Setup of Black & Decker Model NO. TO1303SB")

-A 255 value in EEPROM will turn on the buzzer on pin 6 for two seconds, while two consecutive values will terminate the profile.
+A 255 value in EEPROM will turn on the buzzer on DIO3 for two seconds, while two consecutive values will terminate the profile.
 The program will otherwise run to the end of EEPROM memory.

 # EEPROM Memory map